gittessie/jsCalculator/README.md

 # jsCalculator
-A simple calculator
+A simple calculator; for practice, html file from PennX

 ## Getting Started
-Download files and jquery and open in web browser
+Download files and jquery.js and open in web browser